-As I shared in Part 1, I’ve been on a journey since early 2017 to get educated about Artificial Intelligence (AI).
-I was over-whelmed by the volume of articles published about AI and a proliferation of claims related to the use of AI technologies that were confusing to me.
+As I shared in Part One of this series, I’ve been on a journey since early 2017 to get educated about Artificial Intelligence (AI).
+I was overwhelmed by the volume of articles published about AI and a proliferation of claims related to the use of AI technologies that were confusing to me.
 I craved a framework that would simplify and clarify what AI is all about today and how to think about taking advantage of the technologies.
-I shared that framework in Part 1.
+This framework is discussed in Part One.

 In this second article, I want to share my perspective on what HR leaders need to do with this knowledge.
 I’m writing this article with a focus on senior HR leaders as the target audience, but I hope others can also find some of these thoughts to be useful.

 I believe there are at least three major actionable implications for HR leaders as AI technology utilization advances:

 HR leaders should be working with others in their companies to find opportunities to apply these technologies for the benefit of customers and employees.
 This is simply part of the ongoing responsibility of HR leaders to periodically step back and look at the whole system of organizational effectiveness that is integral to achieving the strategy of the company.
 Senior HR leaders should always be looking at core value-creation processes and infrastructure support processes to test whether the application of new technologies could improve the performance of these processes.
 This requires that these leaders be deeply engaged in all aspects of the business so that they can start with a clear picture of the opportunity or challenge – and then determine where these new technologies can help.

 Spotting these opportunities also requires leaders to be sufficiently educated about the potential of these new technologies.
 I refer you to Part 1 where I provided an overview of the field and references to additional reading.
 There are now many online courses available to learn about AI from providers such as LinkedIn Learning and major universities.